Sanford Health helps navigate fertility options

 While many people struggle to conceive, starting a conversation can be daunting and leave some feeling isolated.
 Navigating the challenges of getting pregnant, and moving past the stigma of infertility, is something that Sanford Fertility and Reproductive Medicine can provide.

-In women ages 15 to 49 years with no prior births, about 1 in 5 (or 19%) are unable to get pregnant after one year of trying, according to the Centers for Disease Control and Prevention.
+In girls and women ages 15 to 49 years with no prior births, about 1 in 5 (or 19%) are unable to get pregnant after one year of trying, according to the Centers for Disease Control and Prevention.
 About 1 in 4 (26%) women in this group have difficulty getting pregnant or carrying a pregnancy to term.

 There are a number of different factors that affect a person’s fertility, including age, medical conditions, lifestyle choices or genetics, among other reasons.
 Both men and women can contribute to infertility.